bookfx/bookfx/README.md

     - `BoxStyle.Top` - align to the top
     - `BoxStyle.Middle` - align at the middle vertically
     - `BoxStyle.Bottom` - align to the bottom
+    - `BoxStyle.RotateCounterclockwise` - rotate the text counterclockwise
-    - `BoxStyle.Rotate` - rotate the text
+    - `BoxStyle.RotateClockwise` - rotate the text clockwise
     - `BoxStyle.Indent` - define an indent
     - `BoxStyle.Format` - define a custom format
     - `BoxStyle.DefaultFormat` - define the `General` format